-The amount contributed to the defined benefit plan for 2023 was \$76,149 (2022 - \$77,197).
-The contributions were made for current service and have been recorded as expenses for 2023.
-The Company had a 1.5% share of the total contributions to the Plan in 2023.
+The amount contributed to the defined benefit plan for 2024 was \$73,422 (2023 - \$76,149).
+The contributions were made for current service and have been recorded as expenses for 2024.
+The Company had a 2.5% share of the total contributions to the Plan in 2024.

-An actuarial valuation of the Pension Plan as of December 31, 2021 showed a going-concern surplus position.
-The next actuarial valuation to be filed under the Pension Benefit Act will be as of December 31, 2024.
+An actuarial valuation of the Pension Plan as of December 31, 2023 showed a going-concern surplus position.
+The next actuarial valuation to be filed under the Pension Benefit Act will be as of December 31, 2026.

 Due to the complexity of the valuation and its long-term nature, the funding valuation is highly sensitive to changes in the assumptions, which are reviewed at each reporting date.
-The COVID-19 crisis has created additional uncertainty which could impact assumptions going forward.
 This uncertainty could create volatility in the funding status of the plan.